gvwilson/thirdbit/src/fiction/madica/index.md

 Madica sat down beside her friend.
 "And what about the dinosaur?"

 Laurellen shrugged.
 "I don't know.
-Ike and I were fighting over your backpack when they zapped us---he said you gave it to him, but I didn't believe him, and then we woke up and it wasn't here.
+Ike and I were fighting over your backpack when they zapped us—he said you gave it to him, but I didn't believe him, and then we woke up and it wasn't here.
 I don't know what happened to it.
 Or to Ike."